hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - reference the Flow Exporter and the Flow Record.
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - flow not containing actual data but <span style="color: #bb6600">metadata</span> for communication
-  - NetFlow Secure EveLogging (NSEL) in ASA and ASASM
-    - a security logging mechanism built on <span style="color: #bb6600">NetFlow Version 9</span> technology
-    - provide a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow
-    - flow-export actions: <code style="color: #bb6600">flow-export event-type</code> must be defined under a policy
-    - significant events: <span style="color: #bb6600">flow-create, flow-teardown, and flow-denied</span> (excluding those flows denied by EtherType ACLs)
-    - major functions
-      - track flow-create, flow-teardown, and flow-denied events, and generates appropriate NSEL data records
-      - trigger flow-update events and generate appropriate NSEL data records
-      - define and exports templates that describe the progression of a flow
-      - track configured NSEL collectors and deliver templates and data records to configured NSEL collectors through NetFlow over UDP only
-      - send template information periodically to NSEL collectors
-      - <span style="color: #bb6600;">filter NSEL events</span> based on the traffic and event type, then sends records to different collectors
-      - a capability of ASA NetwFlow: <span style="color: #bb6600;">filter NSEL events based on traffic</span>
-      - delay the export of flow-create events -> <span style="color: #bb6600;">flow-create events delayed</span>
   - template of version 9
     - export format using templates to provide access to observations of IP packet flows in a flexible and extensible manner
     - define a collection of fields, with corresponding descriptions of structure and semantics